DigitalArtifex/kde-komplex-wallpaper-engine/README.md

 - Komplex

 ### Supported Channel Buffers
-- Shaders*
+- Shaders
 - Images
 - Videos
-- Cubemaps**
+- Cubemaps
-- Audio***
+- Audio
 - QML Scenes
 - Recursive Frame Buffer

+> [!IMPORTANT]
-*Shaders must be compiled with the `qsb` tool supplied with Qt.
-It may be available through your distribution's package manager.
-Follow the instructions in /tools/README.md to compile shaders for use with Qt.
+> GLSL Shaders can be manually imported but must be compiled with the `qsb` tool supplied with Qt.
+A tool has been provided as `~/.local/share/komplex/tools/stc.py` to assist with this process and to process shader importing.
+Please see the [Wiki](https://github.com/DigitalArtifex/kde-komplex-wallpaper-engine/wiki/Converting-ShaderToy-Pages-To-Komplex-Packs) for more information.

-**The Cubemaps provided in this package are released under Creative Commons Attribution 3.0 Unported License and were obtained from [Humus](http://www.humus.name)
+> [!IMPORTANT]

-***Audio reactivity requires KDE to be using Pipewire
+> Audio reactivity requires Pipewire be the active audio server

 ### Engine Mode: Simple